maxb6299/OmniSynkAI-interview/README.md

 However, in the rush of things, I forgot to screenshot.
 This is my answer to the questions as best as I can remember.

 I have not used web sockets before.
-I don't feel this question demonstrates my abilities well.
+I don't feel my solution demonstrates my abilities well.
 This code is messy and incomplete.
 I am not testing it, but if I were to actually be making a project with web sockets, I would have coded more cleanly and I would have tested the code to weed out the inevitable mistakes I'd make as I learned how to use websockets.
 I thank you for your understanding and patience.
 ### thought process on the code